 Skyonic expects to get out of trial stage and start selling much prettier SkyMines commercially by the end of 2010.
 If the energy industry gets on board, we could be looking at a greener, cleaner, better-smelling world to come.
 A world where coming up with new recipes that call for baking soda can earn you carbon credits.
 A world where eating cake is just the right thing to do.

-For more information on global warming, green technology and lots of recipes that use baking soda, check out the links on the next page.
+For more information on global warming, green technology and lots of recipes that use baking soda, check out the links below.

 More Great Links

 - Associated Content: What Would the World Be Without Baking Soda?
 (Jan 26, 2008). http://www.associatedcontent.com/article/565801/what_would_the_world_be_without_baking.html

 - Austin Business Journal: TXU takes stake in Skyonic, will test pollution system in '07 (Dec.
 15, 2006). http://austin.bizjournals.com/austin/stories/2006/12/18/story10.html